uzicodes/Calcu-Mate/README.md

-# Pro Calculator
+# Calc-mate

-A comprehensive calculator web application built with the MERN stack (MongoDB, Express, React, Node.js) using TypeScript.
+A comprehensive calculator web application built with Next.js and TypeScript.
 This application provides multiple types of calculators in a modern, responsive interface.

 ## Features